-Saint Michael's graduate Gus MacLeod '02 returns for his eighth season as head coach of the Purple Knight men's and women's Alpine skiing programs in 2017-18.
+Saint Michael's graduate Gus MacLeod '02 returns for his ninth season as head coach of the Purple Knight men's and women's Alpine skiing programs in 2018-19.

-MacLeod, whose skiers have claimed 10 of the 18 NCAA Championship qualifications in program history over just the last six years alone, was promoted to head coach following one year as technical coach in 2009-10.
+MacLeod, whose skiers have claimed 14 of the 22 NCAA Championship qualifications in program history over just the last seven years alone, was promoted to head coach following one year as technical coach in 2009-10.
 He is responsible for all coaching duties associated with the NCAA Division II program, which competes in the Eastern Intercollegiate Ski Association (EISA) against all of the top squads in the East, including the University of Vermont, Dartmouth College and Middlebury College.

-Saint Michael's Alpine skiers qualified for their fifth consecutive NCAA Championship in 2015-16, with a program-best three competitors taking part: Meggane Grand '18, Guillaume Grand '19 and Torjus Grimsrud '19.
+Meggane Grand, Guillaume Grand and Torjus Grimsrud '19 qualified for the NCAA Championship in 2015-16.
 Guillaume Grand was among the top 12 in both events, with his ninth-place showing in the slalom producing the first All-America finish in the history of skiing at the College.
 The Purple Knight trio single-handedly pushed Saint Michael's to a 15th-place showing, the Purple and Gold's top performance at NCAAs since 1988.
 Two other Alpine men narrowly missed the cut for NCAAs under the tutelage of MacLeod, whose skiers scored NCAA points 51 times and cracked the top 20 on 33 occasions during the season.
 MacLeod's men's team scored enough points to place among the top five on nine dates, including a second-place performance in the slalom portion of the Bates College Carnival.
 At the year-end Block 'M' Awards Banquet, MacLeod was named Purple Knight Coach of the Year for the second time in four years.

 In 2014-15, MacLeod became the first coach in Saint Michael's skiing history to send student-athletes to four different NCAA Championships, as Fredrik Sandell '15 qualified for the third time.
 At the time, his 19th-place showing during the giant slalom was the best ever by a Purple Knight male in that event at the national meet (surpassed by Grand the next year).
 In late February, the Alpine and Nordic skiing teams combined to place ninth at the EISA Championship, their highest finish since 2006-07, to continue a run of four straight ninth-place showings, their best since 2008-09.
 MacLeod's men took top-five team scores twice, including finishing third out of 13 teams during the slalom at the EISA Championship.
 Purple Knight Alpine skiers placed in the top 20 on 20 occasions.